duckdb/duckdb-web/docs/guides/file_formats/parquet_export.md

   - /docs/guides/import/parquet_export
 ---

-To export the data from a table to a Parquet file, use the `COPY` statement.
+To export the data from a table to a Parquet file, use the `COPY` statement:

 ```sql
 COPY tbl TO 'output.parquet' (FORMAT PARQUET);
 ```

-The result of queries can also be directly exported to a Parquet file.
+The result of queries can also be directly exported to a Parquet file:

 ```sql
 COPY (SELECT * FROM tbl) TO 'output.parquet' (FORMAT PARQUET);